lsst-dm/dm_dev_guide/usdf/batch.rst

 and more general Slurm documentation is available at https://slurm.schedmd.com/.

 S3DF has two Slurm partitions ``roma`` and ``milano``.
 Both of these partitions have AMD nodes with 128 cores, composed of two sockets, each with a 64-core processor (hyperthreading disabled).
-A Slurm job can be submitted with markup ``#SBATCH -p roma,milano`` to run on either of the partitions.
+A Slurm job can be submitted with markup ``#SBATCH -p milano`` to run on a chosen partition.
+Most of Rubin's cores are in the milano partition.

 For light interactive work, e.g., running *small* ``pipetask`` jobs, one can obtain an interactive session on the batch nodes using ``srun``.
 For example,

 .. code-block:: bash
    :name: srun-interactive-example

-   srun --pty --cpus-per-task=4 --mem=16GB --nodes=1 --time=02:00:00 --partition=roma,milano --account=rubin:developers bash
+   srun --pty --cpus-per-task=4 --mem=16GB --nodes=1 --time=02:00:00 --partition=milano --account=rubin:developers bash

 will create a 2-hour, 4-core bash session with a total of 16GB memory.
 Specifying the total memory with ``--mem`` means that the memory can be distributed among the cores as needed, whereas using ``--mem-per-cpu`` sets the memory available for each individual core; and the option ``--nodes=1`` ensures that all of the cores are on the same node.
 With this set up, one can then run ``pipetask -j 4``, making use of the 4 allocated cores.
 Adding the ``--exclusive`` option will request a whole node, but in that case, one probably should be submitting a non-interactive batch job anyway.
 The account parameter is mandatory.